We’ve Tested Hundreds of Skin Tints Between Us—These 6 Are Easily the Best

 What Are Skin Tints?

 Whilst foundations have their purpose, I'm all about skin tints these days.
 The truth is, wearing a full-coverage foundation every day can feel heavy and high-maintenance.
-Skin tints, on the other hand, offer just enough coverage to disguise redness or areas of pigmentation without having to mask your skin with lots of makeup.
+Skin tints, on the other hand—like tinted moisturisers—offer just enough coverage to disguise redness or areas of pigmentation without having to mask your skin with lots of makeup.
 Skin tints give a sheer coverage that allows your complexion to shine through—think your skin, but better.
-What's more, the best skin tints are pretty much effortless; they can be applied in mere seconds, melting into the skin without the need for makeup artistry-level blending and buffing.
-They're the makeup equivalent of a trusted outfit you can throw on and just know you'll look good.
+They're a more natural-looking foundation alternative that evens your complexion without masking your skin.

 In short, we've tried a lot of skin tints between us.
 Thankfully, our editors lent their expertise to this story, and we've shared our results with you below.
+Scroll ahead for the best skin tints around.

-The Best Skin Tints, as Tested by Our Editors
+The Best Skin Tints, Tried and Tested

 1. Ilia Super Serum Skin Tint SPF 30